sn4k3/Updatum/README.md

 - **📄 Changelog Support:** Retrive release(s) notes directly from GitHub Releases.
 - **⬇️ Download with Progress Tracking:** Download and track progress handler.
 - **🔄 Auto-Upgrade Support:** Automatically upgrades your application to a new release.
-- **⚙️ Flexible Integration:** Easily embed into your WPF, WinForms, or console applications.
 - **📦 No External Dependencies:** Minimal overhead and no need for complex update infrastructure.

 ## Requirements